MegaZXretro/Analogue-Pocket-Custom-Platform-Art/README.md

 # Anaalogue-Pocket-Custom-Platform-Art
-Give your new openFPGA cores some visual flare with some custom platform art by @MEgaZXretro
+Give your new openFPGA cores some visual flare with some custom platform art by @MegaZXretro